stephendcofer/enyo-launcher/README.md

 Extra patch WADs (pwads) or any other compatible file type (for example, pk3 files for ZDoom and others) that add levels, sounds, music, etc., can be enabled by enyo-doom by using the Add... button beside the Addons box in the Launcher tab and removed by highlighting (clicking) the added file and clicking Remove.
 To return to having no extra WADs load, click Clear.
 Each WAD set is specific to the game type you choose.
 Note that Doom 1's patch WADs will not work with Doom Shareware (doom1.wad).

-The "AdditionaL commandline options" input is an advanced option for each game type that allows you to specify custom commandline options to the game.
-This may use standard Doom options that Enyo does not provide, or engine-specific options.
+The "Additional commandline options" input is an advanced option for each game type that allows you to specify custom commandline options to the game.
+This may use standard Doom options that enyo-doom does not provide, or engine-specific options.
 If you do not know what this does, it is best to leave it blank.

 By default, enyo-doom gives you three engines to choose from on the General tab: Chocolate Doom, prBoom, and ZDoom.
 The executable is the default name for each engine's executable, and is assumed to be in your system's PATH.
 If the name is different, or is not in a default PATH, you may change it using the Browse button beside the Path to Engine setting.
 Other engines may be added using the Add engine button, and removed using the Remove Engine button.